Cover image for 8 critical usability issues in web design (and how to fix them)

 • Design single-column layouts for easier mobile completion

-Forms with inline validation show a 22% decrease in errors and 42% decrease in completion time, directly translating to higher conversion rates.
+Forms with inline validation show a 22% decrease in errors and 42% decrease in completion time, which translates directly to higher conversion rates.

-Approximately 1.3 billion people—16% of the global population—experience significant disability.
-Websites that fail to meet WCAG standards exclude this demographic and often signal broader usability problems.
+Approximately 1.3 billion people, or 16% of the global population, experience significant disability.
+Websites that fail to meet WCAG standards exclude this demographic and often signal broader usability problems across the site.

-Beyond inclusion, accessibility drives business results.
+Beyond inclusion, accessibility has a direct business case.
 Accessible e-commerce sites have demonstrated conversion rate increases of up to 17%.
+For climate tech companies pursuing government contracts, WCAG-AA compliance is frequently a mandatory requirement in procurement criteria, not a preference.

-• Missing alt text: Screen readers can't describe images to visually impaired users
+• Missing alt text: Screen readers cannot describe images to visually impaired users

-• Poor keyboard navigation: Users can't tab through interactive elements
+• Poor keyboard navigation: Users cannot tab through interactive elements

 • Insufficient color contrast: Text is unreadable for users with low vision

-• No focus indicators: Users can't see which element is currently selected
+• No focus indicators: Users cannot see which element is currently selected

 • Small touch targets: Difficult for users with motor impairments